Milswanca/VertexAnimationDocumentation/docs/quick-start.md

 Right-click on your skeletal mesh and choose between two options:

    - **Make Bone Animation**
-     Allows for animation sharing and is preferable when memory isn't a constraint.
+     While this method enables animation sharing and accommodates more animations and vertices than Vertex Animation, it is not as performant.
+For maximum FPS in crowd animations, consider using Vertex Animation instead.

    - **Make Vertex Animation**
-     Uses larger textures but has lower material cost.
-However, it doesn't support animation sharing (multiple meshes using the same animation asset).
+     This method is more performant and requires larger textures but has lower material costs.
+However, it doesn't support animation sharing, meaning multiple meshes cannot use the same animation asset.

 *Which should you choose?*

 Consider these trade-offs:

-   - For sharing animations across multiple meshes: Use **Bone Animation**
+   - **Bone Animation:** Best for sharing animations across multiple meshes or when using many animations
-   - For optimizing material costs: Use **Vertex Animation**
+   - **Vertex Animation:** Best for performance and lower material costs

 ### 2. Select Animations
 After choosing your animation type, you'll see a window displaying all compatible animations for your mesh.
 Select the animations you want to include in your [VA Asset Collection](va-asset-collection.md).